How to Prevent Diabetic Retinopathy

 - Cigarette smoking disrupts normal cell function and induces inflammation.
 When blood vessels that are swollen, they are more likely to burst and cause fluid to leak into the retina, resulting in ocular damage and vision loss.

 As you can see, it’s critical to quit smoking— and not just for the body, but also for the eyes.
 We highly recommend that you seek out professional guidance on the most effective ways to kick the habit.

 If you have diabetes, you are at risk of developing diabetic retinopathy.
-To reduce your risk and protect your vision, schedule an eye exam with Regional Eye Center today.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+To reduce your risk and protect your vision, schedule an eye exam with Regional Eye Center today.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.